-To install an optional memory module, make sure the computer is in boot mode then follow the steps below and refer to Figures 4-8 back through 4-6.
+To install an optional memory module, make sure the computer is in boot mode then follow the steps below and refer to Figures 4-6 to 4-8.

 1. Position the connector on the bottom of the module over the corresponding connector on the computer (align the holes on the side of the module over the screw holes on the brace).